-If you want the confirmation email to come from HubSpot (so it can have your branding) and not Zoom, you need to also create that.
-Note that this email cannot be a “Simple Follow Up” email sent via the form; it needs to be an “Automation” email.
+If you want the confirmation email to come from HubSpot (so it can have your branding) and not Zoom, you need to also create that email.
+Note that this email needs to be an “Automation” email.
 Learn how to do this here.

 When drafting your confirmation email, you’ll want to include the user’s unique join link by inserting the “Last registered Zoom webinar” personalization token.

 Note: It’s important to understand that this field updates when someone registers for their second or third webinar with your company.
 Practically, this means that the unique join link only works if you only have one webinar going on at a time.
-Concurrent webinar promotions means that people can’t register for both.
-If you are promoting two webinars at once, I recommend using the Zoom emails and not HubSpot or not requiring registration to attend.
+If you’re running concurrent webinar promotions, people can’t register for both.
+If you are promoting two webinars at once, I recommend using the Zoom emails instead of HubSpot, or not requiring registration to attend.

 Pro tip: I have seen the API not work on just a couple of contacts out of nearly 1,000 registrations so that the unique join code field is blank.
 If this makes you nervous, use the Zoom emails.
 Another option is to make the default value of the Webinar Join Link be something like: “ERROR—your join link could not load.
 Please contact us ASAP.”

 If registration isn’t required for your webinar, you’ll want to get the generic join link from Zoom to include in your email.
-This is under the “Invite Attendees” tab.
+This is under the “Invitations” tab.